zotonic/zotonic/doc/dev/filing_issues.rst

 Please also state the following:

-* Zotonic version you're using
+* Zotonic version you’re using
 * Whether you are running Zotonic from git or from a downloaded release
 * Operating system
 * Erlang release